Cook Islanders: Citizenship and nationality

 These provisions setting out qualifications for the status of a permanent resident of the Cook Islands are supplemented by other legislation to regulate the granting of permanent resident status to others, qualifications to be held by a permanent resident, and conditions under which that status may be withdrawn.

-In mid October 2024, Cook Islands Prime Minister Mark Brown advocated the introduction of a separate Cook Islands passport while still retaining New Zealand citizenship.
+In mid-October 2024, Cook Islands Prime Minister Mark Brown advocated the introduction of a separate Cook Islands passport while still retaining New Zealand citizenship.
 In response, New Zealand Foreign Minister Winston Peters warned that Brown's proposal would affect the Cook Island's free association relationship with New Zealand.
 In late December 2024, Peters clarified that the Cook Islands would not be able to have its own passport, citizenship and United Nations membership without becoming an independent country.
 Any changes to the territory's constitutional relationship with New Zealand would have to be decided by the Cook Islanders via a referendum.

 Ethnic groups

-According to the most recent 2016 census, 78.2% of Cook Islanders are of Cook Island Māori descent, 7.62% are Part-Māori from the native Polynesian people of the islands and 14.18% other ethnic origins.
+According to the 2016 census, 78.2% of Cook Islanders are of Cook Island Māori descent, 7.6% are part-Māori from the native Polynesian people of the islands and 14.2% other ethnic origins.
 Cook Islands Māori share many ancestral links with the Māori of New Zealand and the native people (Mā'ohi) of French Polynesia.
-Other Cook Islanders are also of Pacific Islander (primarily Polynesian), European (Papa'a), or Asian descent.
+Other Cook Islanders are of Pacific Islander (primarily Polynesian), European (Papa'a), or Asian descent.

-Results for the usual resident population.
+Figures for the usual resident population: